jaredpalmer/razzle/README.md

 ## Build Types

 In addition to universal/isomorphic appplications, Razzle can build single page (or client-only) applications.
-To do this, you can remove `index.js` and `server.js` then `index.html` file inside public folder at the end pass `--type=spa` to your `package.json`'s scripts like so:
+To do this, you can remove `index.js` and `server.js`.
+Then create a basic `index.html` file with head and body with root div inside public folder at the end pass `--type=spa` to your `package.json`'s scripts like so:

 ```diff
 "scripts": {